nin9s/rekcod/README.md

 A simple module to reverse engineer a `docker run` command from an existing container (via `docker inspect`).
 Just pass in the container names or ids that you want to reverse engineer and `rekcod` will output a `docker run` command that duplicates the container.

 This is not super robust, but it should hopefully cover most arguments needed.
+See [Fields Supported](#fields-supported) below.

 This module calls `docker inspect` directly, and the user running it should be able to as well.